What is a Medicare Advantage Plan?

 - Getting help shopping for a plan that fits your needs and saves you money

-- Get an annual assessment during the annual enrollment period to see if your plan is still the right for you
+- Get an annual assessment during the annual enrollment period to see if your plan is still right for you for the new year

-- A broker can be a faster way to solve an issue or answer questions versus calling the plan’s member services
+- A broker can be a faster way to resolve an issue or get the help you need